google/oss-fuzz/docs/getting-started/new_project_guide.md

 cp $SRC/*.dict $SRC/*.options $OUT/
 ```

+If your project is written in Go, check out the [Integrating a Go project]({{ site.baseurl }}//getting-started/new-project-guide/go-lang/) page.

 **Notes:**

 1. Don't assume the fuzzing engine is libFuzzer by default, because we generate builds for both libFuzzer and AFL fuzzing engine configurations.
 Instead, link the fuzzing engine using $LIB_FUZZING_ENGINE.